soul of my shoes

 No question the author is enthralled with the brilliant sun-drenched landscape of Algeria, a sharp “depaysément” from the “gris” of his native Normandy.
 He can wax lyrical with descriptive passages such as: “wild pomegranate intolerably acrid with aromatic astringencies”; and, “syrupy figs, and grapes both violet and golden, so sweet I could eat only four, the rest I gave to children.”
 My favorite is “an avalanche of sun.”
 Now, why had I never thought of that before?
 But the book is an eclectic mix of highly impressionist wanderings, seemingly random and with no purpose.
 Perhaps, unsurprisingly, he complains of the other tourists, citing examples of his interactions with the natives that are far more authentic.

-The streets on market days, happily coated with hot and motley colors and spices, of lavender, saffron, Curcuma, and paprika; with that faintly scent of musky dust sustended in the air, that was the clime of the Sook; the Zorna- windpipe player, Qarkaboo- castagniettes, and the drum player party, were the main attraction of the day.
-The floating perfumes, of oranges, mint, and lime, melt in the air, make you drunken, burnous and creasing white silk veils, red tarbush dancing, and your eyes burning, with that unfathomable sun, that seems just hanging over your head as if it was your conscience, and making you stepping on your proper shadow at your feet _ in the Sahara desert, you must be two people to have a shade, and that a maniac sky, thru blue that sometimes turned to white, made you linger for the infinitesimal freshness around, under the arcades, sipping syrupy teas mint, and watching never-ending dominos-play parties.
+The streets on market once a weekend days, crowded with people gathered happily coated with garments in hot and motley colors and places saturated with the aromas of spices, of lavender, saffron, Curcuma, and paprika packed in small bag exposed right on the ground mingle, with that faintly scent of musky dust sustended in the air.
+That was the clime of the Sook; the Zorna- windpipe player, Qarkaboo- castagniettes, and the drum players party that’s, were the main attraction of the day.
+The floating perfumes, of oranges, mint, and lime, melt in the air, make your eyes drunken, the burnouses and creasing white silk veils, red tarbush dancing, your eyes burning, with that unfathomable sun, that seems just hanging over your head as if it was your conscience, and making you stepping on your proper shadow at your feet _ in the Sahara desert, you must be two people to have a shade, You see people they scurrying hither and thither to escape the sun, and with that a maniac sky, thu blue that sometimes turned to white, made you linger for the infinitesimal freshness around, under the arcades, sipping syrupy teas mint, and watching never-ending dominos-play parties.
 Mirage, mirror of images of the past that stick to your mind, whether it was in the small oasis of Touggourt, or under the arcades of the Casbah of Algiers, or Tanger.